 |Food / Nutrition||Necessary baby food and special diets.|

-You can only transport sporting weapons as cargo or checked baggage, and only if they are:
+You can only transport hunting gear or sporting weapons as cargo or checked baggage, and only if they are:

 |Hunting weapons||Weapons used to hunt game, birds, and other animals.|